Friday, 14 July 2023

 Ambal temple was constructed similarly to Moolavar temple except for the Vimanam as salakara Vimanam.
 Musical pillars are in the Mukha mandapam.

 The temple enclosure is perhaps the finest architectural work executed during the Vijayanagara Dynasty.
-The sculpture carved on the lower part and up to the cornices of both North and south Gopuras, is cut with exquisite sharpness and precision.
+The sculpture carved on the lower part and up to the cornices of both North and South Gopuras is cut with exquisite sharpness and precision.

 HISTORY AND INSCRIPTIONS